-- > Contracted EMS services provided by a private EMS agency - In cooperation with the Director, Fire and EMS Operations, develops and maintains the Implementing Procedures for the Health/Medical Services function; - > Assists in the development, review and maintenance of the EOP; - > Responds to the City of Novi EOC, upon activation; - Coordinates emergency medical activities within the municipality, and with appropriate personnel from the Oakland County Homeland Security Division agency; - Coordinates institutional needs for transportation if evacuation or relocation becomes necessary for hospitals, nursing homes, day care and adult care facilities; - > Coordinates medical services as needed to support shelter operations; - > Assists in search and rescue operations; - > Assists in mortuary services; - > Assists in provisions of inoculations for the prevention of disease; and - Advises elected officials and the Emergency Management Coordinator about Health/Medical Services activities. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.
+- > Contracted EMS services provided by a private EMS agency - In cooperation with the Director, Fire and EMS Operations, develops and maintains the Implementing Procedures for the Health/Medical Services function; - > Responds to the City of Novi EOC, upon activation; - Coordinates emergency medical activities within the municipality, and with appropriate personnel from the Oakland County Homeland Security Division agency; - Coordinates institutional needs for transportation if evacuation or relocation becomes necessary for hospitals, nursing homes, day care and adult care facilities; - > Coordinates medical services as needed to support shelter operations; - Assists in search and rescue operations; - Assists in mortuary services; - > Assists in provisions of inoculations for the prevention of disease; and - > Advises elected officials and the Emergency Management Coordinator about Health/Medical Services activities. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.